 2 tablespoons extra-virgin olive oil

-½ teaspoon herbes de Provence (optional)
+1/2 teaspoon herbes de Provence (optional)

-3 garlic cloves
+3 small garlic cloves

-6 olive oil-packed anchovy fillets
+6 olive-oil-packed anchovy fillets

 1 large egg yolk

-1½ cups extra-virgin olive oil
+2 cups extra-virgin olive oil

-⅔ cup freshly grated parmesan cheese
+2/3 cup parmesan cheese, freshly grated

-- Make the croutons: Preheat the oven to 400°F. In a medium bowl, toss the bread with the olive oil, a pinch of salt and the herbes de Provence, if using.
-Spread the bread on a baking sheet and bake until golden brown and crisp, about 15 minutes.
+- Make the croutons: Preheat the oven to 400°F. In a medium bowl, toss the bread with the olive oil, a generous pinch of salt, and the herbes de Provence, if using.
+Spread the bread evenly on a baking sheet and bake until golden brown and crisp, about 15 minutes.
 Midway through the baking time, redistribute the croutons if they are coloring unevenly.

 - Greens , Side Dishes